 April 21, 2018

 For students admitted Early Decision and Regular Decision

 Candidates’ Day is an ideal time for prospective Villanovans and their families to learn more about our community, academic programs, and campus activities.
 You will have the opportunity to talk with faculty, students, administrators and staff; tour research facilities; eat lunch in one of our award-winning dining halls; and explore our beautiful campus.

 Would you like to experience a day in the life of a Wildcat?
-Copy-A-Cat is a shadow day program for admitted Villanova students.
-You will be paired with a current first-year student while you shadow a class, eat lunch in the dining hall, and take an optional tour.
-This is a great opportunity to experience a “day in the life” of a Villanovan.
-While you are in class, your parents can check out our bookstore and coffee shops, or explore our charming college-town.
+Copy-A-Cat is a shadow day program for admitted Villanova students who are still making their final decision about attending.
+You will be paired with a current first-year student while you shadow a class, eat lunch in a dining hall and take an optional tour.
+This is a great opportunity to experience a "day in the life" of a Villanovan.

 We are taking the show on the road!
 You and your family are invited to join us at a welcome event in your area.
 A complete list of tour stops is coming soon.